Battle of Manila (1762): Battle

-Vice-Admiral Cornish's fleet, twelve vessels, of which eight carried more than fifty guns apiece, anchored in Manila Bay on 23 September.
+Vice Admiral Cornish's fleet, twelve vessels, of which eight carried more than fifty guns apiece, anchored in Manila Bay on 23 September.
 A landing was planned two miles south of the city, covered by the three frigates HMS Argo, under Captain Richard King, HMS Seahorse, under Captain Charles Cathcart Grant, and HMS Seaford under Captain John Pelghin.
 The three-pronged landing force of 274 marines was led by Colonel Draper, center, Major More, right, and Colonel Monson, left.
-The next day, they were joined by 632 seamen under Captains Collins, Pitchford and Ouvry.
+The next day, they were joined by 632 seamen under Captains Collins, Pitchford, and Ouvry.

 Fort Polverina was captured on 25 September.
-Further reconnaissance revealed that the fortifications of Manila were not formidable, in fact they were incomplete.
+Further reconnaissance revealed that the fortifications of Manila were incomplete and unformidable.
 "In many places the ditch had never been finished, the covered way was out of repair, the glacis was too low, some of the outworks were without cannon..."

-On 30 September, a British storeship arrived with entrenching tools, but was driven ashore by a gale.
+On 30 September, a British storeship arrived with entrenching tools but was driven ashore by a gale.
 She had run aground so that she screened the rear of Draper's camp from a large force of Filipinos.
-Her stores were landed with greater speed and safety than would have been possible had she remained afloat for the gale continued for several days and forbade the passage of boats through the surf.
+Her stores were landed with greater speed and safety than possible had she remained afloat for the gale continued for several days and forbade the passage of boats through the surf.

 A strong gale started on 1 October, cutting off communication with the British fleet.
 On the morning of 4 October, a force of 1,000 local Pampangos attacked a recently built cantonment but was beaten back with 300 casualties.
 After this failure, all except 1,800 of the Pamgangos abandoned the city.
 "The fire from the garrison now became faint, while that of the besiegers was stronger than ever, and ere long a breach became practicable."
-On 6 October, 60 volunteers under Lieutenant Russell advanced through the breach in the Bastion of St. Andrew.
-Engineers and pioneers followed, then came Colonel Monson and Major More with two divisions of the 79th, the seamen and then another division of the 79th.
+On 6 October 60 volunteers under Lieutenant Russell advanced through the breach in the Bastion of St. Andrew.
+Engineers and pioneers followed, then came Colonel Monson and Major More with two divisions of the 79th, the seamen, and then another division of the 79th.

-Preventing further casualties on both sides (in accordance with his Catholic beliefs), acting Governor-General Archbishop Manuel Rojo del Rio y Vieyra surrendered both Manila and Cavite to Draper and Cornish.
+Preventing further casualties on both sides (following his Catholic beliefs), acting Governor-General Archbishop Manuel Rojo del Rio y Vieyra surrendered both Manila and Cavite to Draper and Cornish.